EKON-YAZILIM/ServicesDAO/README.md

 _If you are an Associate, you must pay a fee to be able to job._ <br>
 _If you are a VotingAssociate, you can directly recruit._ <br>

+### Auction Page
+	#### Active Internal Auctions:
+	-	Only VotingAssociates can bid.
+	-	And you cannot bid on your own affairs.
+	-	You can see and approve bids for the job you have created from the "Show Bids" button.
+	-	If the job owner approves the bid, that person starts doing the job.
+	-	There is a certain time.
+If no bid is given by the VotingAssociates within this period, this job falls to "Active Public Auctions".